oveleon/contao-company-bundle/README.md

 1. Create the front-end module *Logo*
 2. Set up an image size
-3. Decide wether the logo should link to the website root
+3. Decide wether the logo should redirect to the website root
 4. Embed the module within your layout (e.g. header-section) or in your articles

 ### Social media list